GoogleChrome/web.dev/src/site/content/en/blog/serial/index.md

 ### Open a serial port {: #open-port }

 The Serial API is asynchronous by design.
-This prevents the website UI from blocking when awaiting input.
-This is important because serial data can be received at any time, requiring a way to listen to it.
+This prevents the website UI from blocking when awaiting input, which is important because serial data can be received at any time, requiring a way to listen to it.

 To open a serial port, first access a `SerialPort` object.
 For this, you can